kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ## New Data Types

 ### `STRUCT`
-Kùzu now supports `STRUCT` data type similar to composite type in postgres.
+Kùzu now supports `STRUCT` data type similar to [composite type](https://www.postgresql.org/docs/current/rowtypes.html) in Postgres.
 A `STRUCT` value is simplay a row where each entry is associated with an entry name.
 From the storage point of view, a `STRUCT` column is a single column nested over some other columns.

 TODO: give an example here.

 ### `SERIAL`
 This release introduces `SERIAL` data type.
 Similar to `AUTO_INCREMENT` supported by many other databases, `SERIAL` is mainly used to create an incremental sequence of unique identifier column which can serve as a primary key column.

 Example:
 ```
 CREATE NODE TABLE Person(ID SERIAL, name STRING, PRIMARY KEY(ID));
 ```
+When the primary key of your node tables are already

 ## Client APIs